BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 **Handwashing**: Multiple bathrooms are available with soap and water.
 Instructions are posted reminding all participants to wash hands for at least 20 seconds in accordance with CDC/WHO guidelines.

-**Social distancing**:** **Remember that some people without symptoms may be able to spread virus.
+**Social distancing**: Remember that some people without symptoms may be able to spread virus.
 Where possible, we recommend that you stay at least 6 feet (about 2 arm lengths) away from other people, especially if you are at a higher risk of getting very sick.

-**Not feeling well?** Out of respect for everyone’s health, we ask that you do not attend if any of the following is true:
+**Not feeling well?** Out of respect for everyone's health, we ask that you do not attend if any of the following is true:

 * You are not feeling well.
 * You have any of the symptoms related to COVID-19, especially loss of taste or smell and/or fever.